Lich-Corals/linux-file-converter-addon/README.md

 If you experience any issues with the extension, please report it on the [issues](https://github.com/Lich-Corals/linux-file-converter-addon/issues) page.

+# Contributing
+Contributions are always welcome!
+If you want to contribute to this project, take a look at the [open issues](https://github.com/Lich-Corals/linux-file-converter-addon/issues?q=is%3Aissue%20state%3Aopen%20) and at [issues with help-wanted tag](https://github.com/Lich-Corals/linux-file-converter-addon/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22) or propose other edits to the program using a pull-request.
+The code of the project is partly commented and relatively self explaining.
+If you're curious about the way something is accomplished in the code, you can always ask about it in an issue and if you think there is a better way to do it, you're welcome to edit the code or share your ideas in another issue.

 # Any questions?
 If anything is not clear...
 <br/>If you have a problem...